MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ```
 PowerShell.exe Expand-Archive -Path C:\nginx-1.9.3.zip -DestinationPath c:\ -Force
 ```
-This is all that needs to be completed for the software installation.
+This is all that needs to be completed for the nginx software installation.

 Exit the remote PowerShell session.
 ```powershell